1009Media/databendingutils-rs/README.md

 - Type `sudo chmod +x databendingutils-rs-X_X_X-linux` to make the program executable.
 - Type `./databendingutils-rs-X_X_X-linux` to run the program.

+## How to use:

+Refer to this repo's [wiki](https://github.com/sykesgabri/databendingutils-rs/wiki) for detailed instructions on usage of the program itself, as well as how to databend.

 ## Building from source:

 If you need the program on a platform not in the releases, such as 32 bit Windows or MacOS, follow these instructions: